Graduate Program

 The Ann W. and Spencer T. Olin – Chancellor’s Fellowship

-• Students must be pursuing a terminal (e.g., PhD, MD or JD) degree in their field.
+• Students must be pursuing a terminal (e.g., PhD or JD) degree in their field.
 This can be a terminal practice degree.

 • Students must have received an undergraduate degree from a U.S. institution.
 A U.S. institution is one whose accrediting agency is recognized by the U.S. Department of Education or the Council for Higher Education Accreditation (CHEA).